Amazon sees Prime Day sales boost amid supply chain snags

 The maker of hand lettering and chalk board art materials, which has been selling goods on Amazon for nine years, said that Amazon’s inventory limitations have made it difficult to offer really big discounts -which Amazon sets at 20%-25% off the average price –as there is a risk of margin erosion if the products do not do well.

-“We’re looking to migrate away from Amazon if anything, even brick-and-mortar retailers.
-We’re seeing more profit there compared to Amazon,” VersaChalk’s owner Steve Creasy, said.
-(Reporting by Siddharth Cavale and Nivedita Balu in Bengaluru and Victoria Waldersee in Lisbon; Additional reporting by Richa Naidu in Chicago and Jeffrey Dastin in San Francisco; Editing by Lisa Shumaker)
+Reporting by Siddharth Cavale and Nivedita Balu in Bengaluru and Victoria Waldersee in Lisbon; Additional reporting by Richa Naidu in Chicago and Jeffrey Dastin in San Francisco; Editing by Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.